exriba/stream-droid-server/README.md

 # streamdroid-server

-StreamDroid server Application built with C# and net6.
+StreamDroid Server built with C# and net6.